 - Carapauzinhos – Small Horse Mackerel

-- Anchovas - Anchovies, these usually only come in vegetable oil, olive oil or wrapped with capers, strong flavor.
+- Anchovas – Anchovies, usually come in vegetable oil, olive oil or wrapped with capers, with a strong flavor.

 - Polvo – Octopus, go for the simple version in olive oil

 - Mexilhões – Mussels, go for simple